joyrider3774/Playdate_Api_SDL2/README.md

 # Playdate Api SDL2
 An attempt to reimplement the Playdate Handheld C Api in SDL2

 i've used this to create windows (and linux) binaries to for my playdate game's from unaltered source code for the playdate.
 I attempted to reimplement the Playdate API headers in SDL2.
 It's probably done in a very bad way but it does seem to work for my games and a tetris game i tested from someone else on github.
 A Lot is still not implemented and probably never will.
-For example games using sprites api won't work.
+A basic sprite class has been implemented as well as collision detection using bump.hpp (https://github.com/Polynominal/bump.hpp), The C Sprite example is working but a lot of the other games i tried do not work correctly.
 Audio is also only basic implementations for File and SamplePlayer, File routines have been implemented as well as well as some of the display and graphics functions.
-There are still issues with some of the graphics functions compared to playdate but for my game's i'm happy with it
+There might still be some issues with some of the graphics functions compared to playdate but for my game's i'm happy with it

 # how to
 1. place your playdate game's unaltered source code files inside src/srcgame